aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 1. Upload a container image to a container registry server, ECR in AWS.
 2. Use ECS to choose a **container host** EC2 instance to actually run the container image and choose configuration options like cluster size (how many container replicas), etc

+By default, an **ECS cluster** uses an auto-scaling group to add more **nodes** (container hosts) and uses a load balancer to perform container orchestration across all those nodes.

 EKS (elastic kubernetes service) is a managed service for kubernetes pods.